Are you ready to get the Good Grief support you need to parent your child through the remaking of life after the loss of your child?

 how to carry your deceased child forward rather than moving on

 how to live forward toward a future bright with possibilities and even joy

 Module 1Loss, Grief, and Self-Care - telling your story, what is grief, the grief process, good grief mindview

 Module 2Family Experiences of Grief - parental grief, children's grief, sibling grief, bereaved parenting

 Module 3Getting To Good Grief - grief attitudes, myths, challenges, conversations, continuing bonds

 Module 4 Good Grief Parenting - the sibling by heart, early childhood loss, essential messsages, emotions, coping strategies

-Module 5Living Forward - choice actions, meaning-making, the aftergrief, proactive parenting
+Module 5Living Forward - choice actions, meaning-making, the aftergrief, proactive parenting for life

 The Good Grief Parenting 6-month group coaching program follows See Your Way Forward After Child Loss and goes deeper into the four heartbeats.
 It includes additional participant-chosen parenting topics to build resilience, foster children's healthy social-emotional development, instill healthy life skills, and establish the gift of good grief for a lifetime.